-This high potency CBD tincture contains 50 mg of CBD per milliliter (ml).
-The CBD used in this tincture comes from a full-spectrum hemp extract suspended in organic hempseed and coconut oils.
+This high potency CBD tincture contains 50 milligrams (mg) of CBD per milliliter (ml).
+The CBD in this tincture comes from a full-spectrum hemp extract suspended in organic hemp seed and coconut oils.

 The dropper has markings at every 0.25 ml for precise dosing.
-Lazarus Naturals recommend that people start with 25–50 mg and slowly increase their dosage as needed.
+Lazarus Naturals recommends that people start with 25–50 mg and slowly increase their dosage as needed.

-The COA provided on the company’s website shows that their tincture contains a terpene called humulene, which, according to this
+The COA provided on the company’s website shows that their tincture contains a terpene called humulene.
+According to this

 In addition to CBD, this tincture contains up to 0.187% THC and other cannabinoids, such as CBG, cannabichromene, and cannabinol (CBN).